Jonathan Bay

-Aníbal Jonathan Gastón Bay (born 1 February 1993) is an Argentine professional footballer who plays as a left-back for Central Córdoba SdE.
+Aníbal Jonathan Gastón Bay (born 1 February 1993) is an Argentine professional footballer who plays as a left-back for Platense.

 Career

 Bay's career started with Racing de Córdoba in 2011, remaining with the Torneo Argentino A club for two seasons whilst netting two goals in forty-four games.
 On 30 June 2013, Bay joined Argentine Primera División side Godoy Cruz.
 He departed the club eighteen months later without featuring, subsequently securing a move to Torneo Federal A's Talleres.
 Six appearances followed in 2015 as Talleres won promotion to Primera B Nacional, which preceded a further five in the second tier as the club won a second straight promotion to the Primera División; Bay scored their campaign's final goal, versus Chacarita Juniors on 18 June 2016.

 In July 2016, Bay agreed to remain in Primera B Nacional with Ferro Carril Oeste.
-Gustavo Coleoni selected the defender for his debut in a match with Central Córdoba on 27 August, which was the first of forty-seven matches he participated in for Ferro across two years; scoring goals against Instituto and San Martín in the process.
+Gustavo Coleoni selected the defender for his debut in a match with Central Córdoba on 27 August, the first of forty-seven matches he participated in for Ferro across two years; scoring goals against Instituto and San Martín in the process.
 In 2018, Bay was signed by Central Córdoba.